idealab-isu/de-la-mo-v2/autofiber/docs/tutorial.md

 ![alt text](images/saddlemodelwitherror.png "CAD model of saddle with starting angle error")

 Any error we create with the `angle_error` parameter will be reversed when we optimize the parameterization.
-For example, when using the saddle model if we use an `angle_error=0.1`, which means we are basically using the define geodesic direction, we will receive the above error.
+For example, when using the saddle model, if we use an `angle_error=0.1`, which means we are basically using the defined geodesic direction, we will fail to assign all vertices.
 This is because the saddle and it's doubly curved nature makes it difficult to parameterize the full surface.
 However, if we use an `angle_error=45.0` we can see that a full parameterization can be made.
 In most cases this error should be ~0.1 or something close to zero (it's not recomended to use zero because geodesics can't be accurately determined along mesh lines).

-Once the geodesic direction vector has been determined and an appropriate `angle_error` applied then the surface normal, typically that normal we used for the plane the geodesic direction vector is defined within can be calculated, usually by just taking the cross product of the longitudinal and transverse directions.
+Once the geodesic direction vector has been determined and an appropriate `angle_error` applied then the surface normal, typically that normal we used for the plane of the geodesic direction vector can be calculated, usually by just taking the cross product of the longitudinal and transverse directions.
 This is also the vector which the initial geodesic direction vector will be rotated upon when the `angle_error` is applied.

-If we have properly defined the AutoFiber object a parameterization will be created and the following output will be observed:
+If we have properly defined the AutoFiber object, a parameterization will be created and the following output will be observed:
 ```python
 Angle: 0.0
 x3d_indexedfaceset_loader:  Non-implemented tag NavigationInfo